BLURB: System theory for enterprise and business architects

 Yet few enterprise, business and software architects recognise or understand the breadth and depth of system theory.

-This work is written for everybody interested in system theory and its practical applications in defining business capabilities.
+This work is written for everybody interested in system theory and its practical applications in defining human and computer activity systems

 This work draws on various theories to explain and discuss what a system is.

-It starts from a description theory based on the perspective of an evolutionary biologist.
+It starts from a theory of communication, language and description based on the perspective of an evolutionary biologist.

-It looks at systems through the lenses of the scientific method, type theory and the philosophy most compatible with them.
+It looks at systems through the lenses of the scientific method, type theory and the philosophy.

 It shows where system theory is applied in enterprise and business architecture methods and modelling languages.

-· "This work is central to our university course in Information Systems/Computer Science/Systems Engineering; since it brings together ideas about society/culture change, computer science, solution design, project management, and technology road mapping.”
+It brings together ideas about society/culture change, computer science, solution design, project management, and technology road mapping.

-The work refreshes and integrates theories that have slipped from attention in recent years.
+The work refreshes and integrates ideas that have slipped from attention in recent years.

-The work defines what it means to formalise social systems and digitise business capabilities.
+The work explores what it means to formalise social systems and digitise business capabilities.

 It shows how service contracts, business processes and organization charts can be seen as applications of system theory.